pegasystems/pega-helm-charts/docs/Deploying-Pega-on-EKS.md

 1. Use a database editor tool, such as pgadmin4, to log into your RDS DB instance.

-    You can find your access information and login credentials, by selecting the RDS DB instance in the GCP console.
+    You can find your access information and login credentials, by selecting the RDS DB instance in the EKS console.

 2. If you have to create a new database, in the database editor tool, navigate to Databases and create a new database; if you already have a database created, you can review the settings to ensure it meets your organization's database requirements.